Durable, tough, and long-lasting tumbling media with no abrasive

 Isotropic finishing media however achieves with one media, at time cycles that double or triple that of other media types.

-The high-density nature of Isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemistry consumed in the process.
+The high-density nature of isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemical consumed in the process.

 5. Are there particular workpieces that isotropic finishing media are best for?

 Isotropic finishing media is not right for everything.

 Many variables have to be considered, like wastewater, the material being processed, and equipment considerations among other things.